-Increase is a result of acquiring 42 stores throughout 2017 resulting in NOI growth quarter over quarter as we commenced reporting results.
+Increase is a result of acquiring 42 stores throughout 2017 and 15 (plus the balance in two joint ventures) in 2018, resulting in NOI growth quarter over quarter as we commenced reporting results.

 Portable Storage

 Slight increase in occupancy resulted in revenue and NOI growth over the same prior year period.